 There have been many critics of the strategy that the CEO of J. C. Penney (NYSE: JCP) Ron Johnson is implementing to turn things around in a compelling effort to revive the old department store and take it back to a profitable position it once had.

 Herb Greenberg, an analyst for CNBC placed Mr. Johnson as the 3rd worst CEO of 2012 saying “…over promising and under delivering” was more »

 As the year comes to an end, and I start preparing my 2013 investment strategy, one company draws my attention.
-Zipcar (NASDAQ: ZIP) is considered the world’s leading car-sharing network with more than 10,000 vehicles and 767,000 members across 20 major metropolitan areas, 300 college campuses and counting.
+Zipcar (UNKNOWN: ZIP.DL2) is considered the world’s leading car-sharing network with more than 10,000 vehicles and 767,000 members across 20 major metropolitan areas, 300 college campuses and counting.